stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 <a class="anchor" name="group-membership-resources-expand"></a>
 #### Expandable Resources

-When retrieving an application, you can also retrieve one or more of its linked resources by [expanding them in-line](#rest-link-expansion) using the `expand` query parameter.
+When retrieving an application, you can also retrieve one or more of its linked resources by [expanding them in-line](#links-expansion) using the `expand` query parameter.

 The following `Application` attributes are expandable:

 * `account`
 * `group`

-See the [Link Expansion](#rest-link-expansion) section for more information on expanding link attributes.
+See the [Link Expansion](#links-expansion) section for more information on expanding link attributes.

-<a class="anchor" name="delete-a-group-membership"></a>
+<a class="anchor" name="group-membership-delete"></a>
 ### Delete a Group Membership

 Deleting a group membership completely erases the `groupMembership` resource from Stormpath.
 This operation does not delete the group or the account involved in the group membership, only the association between them.